Project-2CS/back-end-no-ids/README.md

-# there is no IDS HERE
+# IDS/IPS And Warning System is Disabled in this api for Testing Purposes.